Eugeny/reconfigure/docs/source/docs/architecture/trees.rst

     >>> [_.path for _ in data_tree.shares]
     ['/var/spool/samba', '/var/lib/samba/printers']

-Data trees may consist of any Python objects, but the common approach is to use :class:`reconfigure.items.bound.BoundData`
+Data trees may consist of any Python objects, but the common approach is to use :ref:`Bound data`

 Data trees can be manipulated as you wish::